Places to see and things to do in Sussex

 Beachy Head and its lighthouse are close to the start of the South Downs Way.
 Its about an hour’s drive from Steyning – just outside Eastbourne.

-The cliffs here are part of a stretch of cliffs known as the Seven Sisters – not the white cliffs of Dover, which are much further east in Kent.
+The cliffs here are part of the Seven Sisters – not the white cliffs of Dover, which are much further east in Kent.

 There is a car park near Beachy Head where you can leave your car and take a stroll but if you are a keen hiker you might want to walk the 8 miles along the Seven Sisters between Eastbourne and Cuckmere Haven.